javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 </body>
 ```

 ...But what if we need, say, increase the margin by 20px?
-We want the current value for that.
+We want the current value for the start.

 There's another method for that: `getComputedStyle`.